-I tested a random sample of forty six invoices with a total value of £61,690.96 including VAT.
+At the interim internal audit,I tested a random sample of forty six invoices with a total value of £61,690.96 including VAT.
 All of these were found to have been approved at full council meetings and recorded in the minutes.
-However, DMTC have not been getting invoices or payments lists initialled and dated for approval by the chair of the meeting.
-The Council needs to be more explicit in showing that the invoices and payments have been approved by full council by showing that these invoices and payments have been seen at the meeting for approval and shown to be approved at the meeting by the chair initialling or signing and dating either each invoice or, more realistically given DMTC's volume of payments, by initialling or signing and dating a list of payments.
-Councillors should be sent a payments list at least three days before any meeting at which payments are to be approved.
+However, DMTC did not initial and date these invoices, or a list of invoices, to signify approval by the chair of the meeting.
+I recommended that the Council needed to be more explicit in showing that the invoices and payments had been approved by full council by showing that these invoices and payments had been seen at the meeting for approval and shown to be approved at the meeting by the chair initialling or signing and dating either each invoice or, more realistically given DMTC's volume of payments, by initialling or signing and dating a list of payments.